 Cannabis: Becoming a Female-Dominated Industry

-By Kate Shay, Creative Director
+By Kate Shay, Director of Business & Innovation.

 The cannabis industry is the Wild West, and, if you believe what the press is saying, women seem to be dominating it completely.
 From activism in politics, to R&D and scientific testing, to their exquisite creations in the kitchen, women are taking the industry by storm and breaking America’s ‘Boy’s Club’ mold.
 In fact, while female executives are grossly underrepresented everywhere else, women make up roughly 36% of the leaders in the cannabis industry, including 63% of high-level positions.
 (Forbes)